Lawtro37/obfiscate/README.md

 at least 10% of your code must be dead modifyers "^" dead modifyers dont count if they are next to each over

 ### Capitalisation modifyer "`"
+this modifyer will simplely capitalise the next charicter (if possible)

 ### createVariable(value)
 This function is used to create a new variable.
 The `value` parameter represents the initial value of the variable. it can be acsesed by its index wich is determend by when this function is called.